ClickHouse/ClickHouse/docs/en/sql-reference/functions/nlp-functions.md

 Finds synonyms to a given word.
 There are two types of synonym extensions: `plain` and `wordnet`.

-With `plain` extension type we need to provide a path to simple text file, where each line corresponds to certain synonym set.
+With the `plain` extension type we need to provide a path to a simple text file, where each line corresponds to a certain synonym set.
 Words in this line must be separated with space or tab characters.

-With `wordnet` extension type we need to provide a path to directory with WordNet thesaurus in it.
-Thesaurus must contain WordNet sense index.
+With the `wordnet` extension type we need to provide a path to a directory with WordNet thesaurus in it.
+Thesaurus must contain a WordNet sense index.

 **Syntax**